nathanchao/CSCD25-Project/index.md

 I was not able to find any particular type of subreddits in which swearing is the most/least favoured.
 However, I found that in most communities, posts that swear score higher than posts that don't.

 #### Do people swear more or less in certain communities?
 If so, which communities?
 I noticed that communities that are based on some type of complaining tend to have the highest proportion of posts that swear.
-I couldn't find any commonalities between communitites that don't swear.
+I couldn't find any commonalities between communities that don't swear.

 #### Does swearing affect the score of a post?
 If so, how?
 I found that in most communities, posts that swear score higher than posts that don't.